 To be eligible to receive services students must:

-- Be accepted for admission at ASU
+- Be accepted for admission at A-State

-- Complete a Disability Services application
+- Complete a Access & Accommodation Services (A&AS) application

 - It is the student's responsibility to show the card to his/her instructors.

-Disability Services offers a variety of beneficial support services to students with disabilities.
+A&AS offers a variety of beneficial support services to students with disabilities.
 Assistance and accommodations are provided on an individual basis and are determined by the student's documentation that verifies his/her disability.
 Appropriate accommodations should be requested by the student after verification of his or her disability is received.

-The Goal of Disability Services
+The Goal of Access & Accommodation Services

 Responsibility is shared with the student for modifying campus facilities and programs to meet individual needs.
-For example, some students may need interpreters, whereas other students may hear or read lips well enough to use classroom note takers.
+For example, some students may need interpreters, whereas other students may hear or read lips well enough to use classroom note-takers.
 In some cases, students may require both services.